flox/floxbox/README.md

-# Under construction
+# floxbox

-`floxbox` is under construction.
+`floxbox` is a box for your flox, that'll knock off your socks.
+You put flox into the box, and you've got a floxbox.

 # Deprecated